 If your borders are lacking colour right now, then pop along to the Picton Garden at Colwall, Worcestershire for some inspiration and you will see some stunning Aster’s, commonly known as Michaelmas Daisies which are a vibrant edition for any garden.
+Their botanical name is Symphyotrichum.

 I met with owner Helen Picton to find out more about the home of the Plant Heritage National Collection of autumn flowering Asters.
 The Picton Garden & Old Court Nursery has been a family business since 1906 and they specialise in breeding and growing Michaelmas Daisies.